pwolthausen/k8s-workshops/1-Workloads/readme.md

 Our container currently has the 2 passwords writen in plain text in the config file.
 This is obviously not a good practice as we'd rather keep these passwords secure.
 Using a configMap here wouldn't help much as the data will be stored in clear readable text.
 Instead, we'll use a secret.
 There are a number of ways to [generate the secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets), for now, we'll create it from the command line; follow the steps to manually create a secret uing kubect from the kubernetes.io page.

-Once the secret has been created, you can view the secret using `kubectl describe secret [secret_name].
-Note that instead of having the values in clear test, the secret just makes a reference to the source file.
+Once the secret has been created, you can view the secret using `kubectl describe secret [secret_name]`.
+Note that instead of having the values in clear text, the secret just makes a reference to the source file.
 This will also be the case if you create the secret from a literal value, you should only see the number of bytes of the value rather than a clear text value.

 Now, update the deployment env fields to use the secrets.
 This will be very similar to how we referenced configMaps.
 Use `kubectl explain` or view the k8s API reference docs to find the correct values to change.